The late-time radio behavior of GRB afterglows: testing the standard model: Data and analysis

 \subsection{Analytical modeling}

 For each burst, we have also attempted to fit the standard afterglow model to the available data in order to check whether this model is able to reproduce the radio behavior.
-Even when no single (asymptotic) power-law segment predicted by the standard model matches the single or broken power-law fit, one can possibly obtain a good fit with a smooth transition from one slope to another, for example when break frequencies pass through the observed radio bands at certain times.
-We have developed a Python-based fitting code using the analytical representation of the evolution of a GRB synchrotron spectrum in \citet{granotsari02} at times before the jet break.
-After the jet break we have used the analytical model of \citet{vdhthesis} \citep[their Table 2.10; based on][]{rhoads99} for the evolution of each break frequency and the normalization of the flux.
+Even when no single (asymptotic) power-law segment predicted by the standard model matches the single or broken power-law fit, one can possibly obtain a good fit with a smooth transition from one slope to another, for example when break frequencies pass through the observed radio bands at certain times, and conversely, constraints imposed by other data may limit the applicability of the model even when the power law does seem compatible with it.
+We have developed a Python-based fitting code using the analytical representation of the evolution of a GRB synchrotron spectrum in \citet{granotsari02} at times before the jet break and when there is no lateral expansion.
+After the jet break we have used the analytical model of \citet{vdhthesis} \citep[their Table 2.10; based on][]{rhoads99} for the evolution of each break frequency and the normalization of the flux in the case of exponential lateral expansion.
+We also fit for the transition to non-relativistic expansion; the evolution of the break frequencies and normalizing flux in the non-relativistic phase is treated as described in Table 2.11 in \citet{vdhthesis}.

+As the break frequencies $\nu_c$, $\nu_m$, and $\nu_a$ evolve differently with time, their order and thus the shape of the overall spectrum changes with time as well. \citet{granotsari02} break the time evolution of the spectrum into five discrete regimes, determined by the order of the break frequencies.
+When one break frequency passes below another, the regime changes.
+Regime 1 corresponds to $\nu_a < \nu_m < \nu_c$, regime 2 to $\nu_m < \nu_a < \nu_c$, and regime 5 to $\nu_a < \nu_c < \nu_m$, in which case an additional absorption frequency, $\nu_{ac}$, splits off from $\nu_a$.
+The time evolution of $\nu_{ac}$ in the lateral expansion and non-relativistic cases, not covered by \citet{granotsari02} or \citet{vdhthesis}, was determined for the sake of completeness using \citet{gps00}; see Appendix \ref{sec:app1} for details.

+We assume a $5\rightarrow1\rightarrow2$ evolution over time.
+The evolution of these regimes is determined by Equations (1) -- (9) of \citet{granotsari02}, while their Table 2 lists the parameters of each break frequency and the flux at that frequency in each regime.
+The break frequencies $\nu_a$ and $\nu_c$ are further affected by inverse Compton (IC) cooling.
+This lowers $\nu_c$ compared to the \citet{granotsari02} predictions by a factor of $(1 + Y)^2$, where in regime 5, $Y \approx \sqrt{\epsilon_e/\epsilon_B}$ when $\epsilon_e \gg \epsilon_B$ \citep{sariesin01}, thus prolonging regime 5.
+Simultaneously, $\nu_a$ is increased by a factor of $1+Y$.
+After slow cooling begins at $t_{5\rightarrow1}$, the evolution of $Y$ is approximated as a power law $Y \propto (t/t_{5\rightarrow1})^{(2 - p)/(8 - 2p)}$ in the ISM case, and as $Y \propto (t/t_{5\rightarrow1})^{(2 - p)/(4 - p)}$ in the wind case, as per Equations (3.7) and (B1) in \citet{sariesin01}.
+We also include IC emission, as this can in some cases affect the X-ray light curve.
+Furthermore, we test each object for signs of Klein-Nishina suppression of the IC cooling described in \citep{nakar09}, using their Eq.
+64; the process and its results are described in Appendix \ref{sec:app2}.